linnnus/blog/pages/index.md

 ## stuff i made

+; TODO: These aren't really representative of what I like to do and how cool i am.
+;       I sound like some kind of web silly project guy??

 most of the stuff i make is [situated software] so it doesn't really make sense to show off here

 [situated software]: https://gwern.net/doc/technology/2004-03-30-shirky-situatedsoftware.html